 Cloud storage is becoming a popular commodity for both business and home users.
-Services such as Amazon S3, Box, Copiun and Thru boast feature-rich offerings that enable
+Services such as Amazon S3, Box, Copiun and Thru boast feature-rich offerings that enable users to easily back up, sync and store documents and files.

 However, while average consumers can use such services without many concerns, there are quite a few security considerations that organizations need to address when choosing a cloud storage service, ranging from encryption to data lifecycle management.
 One of the emerging areas of focus for enterprises is in defining and controlling access methodologies and controls to cloud-based storage implementations.